 Design a PID controller for a DC motor modeled in Simulink®.
 Create a closed-loop system by using the PID Controller block, then tune the gains of PID Controller block using the PID Tuner.

-We will now design a digital control system that will control the rotation speed of the motor shaft.
-The controller will calculate the error signal between the desired speed and the measured speed and use this error signal to calculate the voltage request to command to the motor.
+Working on their block mask we see Simscape and Simutronics blocks.
+We use the model as a motor.
+We will not design the digital control systems that will control the rotation speed of the motor shaft.
+The controller will calculate the error signal between the desired speed and the measured speed, and it uses our signal to calculate the voltage request to command to the motor.

-We now need to add the compensator.
-To do that we go to the Simulink library browser, Discrete sub-library, take the Discrete PID Controller block and add it to our model.
+You now need to add the compensator.
+To do that, we go to Simulink Library Browser and just create sub library.
+Take discrete PID controller block and add it to our model.
 Let's now connect this block to the rest of our model and open the block dialog.

-Here we can specify the type of controller we want to use: PID, PI, PD, Proportional, or simply Integral.
-We will stay with PID.
-We can specify the sampling time, in this case we'll use the same one as we used in our A/D converter.
-And if we know the gains of the PID controller, we can type them in here.
-In this case we don't know what the gains should be yet, so let's apply the sampling time changes and try running the simulation with default gain values.
+Here we can specify the type of controller we want to use: PID, PI, PD, proportional, or simply integral.
+We will stay this at PID.
+We can specify the sampling time.
+In this case we'll use the same one as we used in our A to D converter.
+And if you know the gains of the PID controller, we can type them in here.
+In this case, we don't know what the gain should be yet, so let's apply the sampling time changes and try running the simulation as default gain values.
 Let's also add voltage to our scope.

-If we want to improve the performance of our control system, we can come back to the PID Tuner graphical user interface and for example try to make the overshoot a little lower if we want that, or if we want faster response we could try to use a slider here to move it to the right to make the system response faster.
+If you want to improve the performance of our control system, we can come back to the PID tuner graphical user interface and, for example, try to make the overshoot a little lower, if you want that.
+Or if you want faster response, we could try to use a slider here to move it to the right to make the system response faster.

-Now, this is a trade-off you can decide on as an engineer, but you now have this tool at your disposal that lets you quickly design and tune PID controllers for plants modeled in Simulink.
+Now, this is a trade-off you can decide on as an engineer, but you now have this tool at your disposal that lets it quickly design and tune PID controllers for plans modeled in Simulink.
+This concludes the demo.